rehive/docs-portal/content/platform/usage/events.md

 The platform has a collection of internal events that can be configured to trigger webhooks.

 Webhooks should always be created with a secure `secret` key.
 The secret is sent in the Authorization header of the webhook request.
 When receiving webhooks the `secret` should always be validated to ensure the webhook originated from the platform.
+Additionally, platform webhooks will always originate from the following IP: **34.91.230.165**.
+This IP can be used to further validate that a webhook event originated from Rehive.

 The platform expects a `200 OK` HTTP response when webhooks are called.
 If a 200 response is not returned, the platform will retry the webhook up to 7 times with a gradually increasing delay between each retry.